clojure-grimoire/grimoire/resources/1.5.0/clojure.string/split/docstring.md

 Splits string on a regular expression.
-Optional argument limit isthe maximum number of splits.
+Optional argument limit is the maximum number of splits.
 Not lazy.
 Returns vector of the splits.